republique-et-canton-de-geneve/git-sync/README.md

 ## Remarks

 * The application does not create GitLab users.
-* The application does not assign other GitLab role permission than Maintainer and Reporter.
-  Assignment of a GitLab role permission other than Maintainer, e.g., Developer, Guest or Owner, must be carried out directly on the GitLab server.
 * The application does not create GitLab sub-groups.
 It only creates GitLab groups.
 * Whenever the application creates a GitLab group, the GitLab role permission "Owner" group is automatically assigned by GitLab to the user used for the connection.